JarekPo/holidays/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Holidays Management System

-Things you may want to cover:
+Application for annual leave management.
+It enables the employee to send a holiday request and the manager to enter holidays in the calendar.

-* Ruby version
+* Ruby version - 3.0.3

-* System dependencies
+* Rails version - 7.0.2.3

-* Configuration
+* System dependencies:

-* Database creation
+* devise ~> 4.8 >= 4.8.1

-* Database initialization
+* date_validator ~> 0.12.0

-* How to run the test suite
+* fullCalendar

-* Services (job queues, cache servers, search engines, etc.)
+* sqlite3 ~> 1.4

 * Deployment instructions

-* ...
+* Replace sqlite3 database with the PostrgreSQL database, run bundle install and push to the Heroku repository.